 Uncertainty

 Current models used at Contact do not take uncertainty into account.
-As one source of uncertainty, often there is a discrepancy in measurements; for instance, operator Christine Siega stated that often the mass flows from wells entering a flash plant do not sum to the mass flow out.
-Adjustments for this are often done using a manually calculated, constant correction factor; these are not automatic and are only adjusted periodically.
+One source of uncertainty is due to measurement inaccuracies.
+For instance, recorded measurements of the mass flows from wells entering a flash plant do not always sum to the mass flow out.
+Adjustments for this are often done using a manually-calculated constant correction factor.
+These adjustments are not automatic and are only made periodically.

 A second source of uncertainty comes from a lack of exhaustive data.
-Bore tests involve taking a well offline, applying a testing apparatus to the well-head, and running the disconnected well at three different pressures to generate an elliptical estimate of the function m=f(Pwh).
-Tracer flow tests inject a tracer dye at the well-head under normal operating conditions; the well can continue production and mass flow is measured under realistic conditions, but this only provides one data point which cannot describe a curve.
+Well tests involve taking a well offline, applying a testing apparatus to the well-head, and running the disconnected well at three different pressures to generate an elliptical estimate of the function m=f(Pwh).
+Tracer flow tests inject a tracer dye at the well-head under normal operating conditions.
+The well can continue production during the Tracer flow test and mass flow is measured under realistic conditions, but this only provides one data point which cannot describe a curve.
 [There was also some data, can’t remember which, that had an unknown translation (error) but was consistent in the difference between measurements]

 Statistical methods are available to account for incomplete information.